 "I think everybody was still scared over that one from Coach," Jackson said.
 "Usually, he goes a little harder if we lose.
-We won this one, so he'll probably go easy tomorrow."

 The Spartans got pinfall wins in the higher weight classes from Mark Leon-Duque (160), Terrence Powell (182) and Robert Yvon (220).
 Yvon's pin of Greylock's Hunter Abriel in 1 minute was the night's fastest fall.

 It was 138-pound Sebastian Zapata, though, who won the match of the night for Monument.
 In the third overtime period, Zapata got a reversal to finally outpoint CJ Lillie 6-4.

 Zapata claimed it was the longest and hardest match he's ever had.

 "I was trying just to get out," he said.
 "I was pretty tired, but I didn't want to lose.
 I wanted to go and go and go.
 I saw him in a weak position and I took advantage of it."

 Individual wins like Zapata's -- as well as decision losses, rather than pinfall defeats, in the lighter weight classes -- had Monument coach Gordie Soule feeling good despite the dual loss.
 That much was evident in the praise and applause coming from Soule and his assistant coaches immediately after matches their wrestlers had just lost.

 Soule's team is young, too.
 Only one senior, 120-pound Nate Bradbury, was in the Spartan lineup.